dsuarez01/tinyml_project/README.md

 We aim to understand how quantization of the activations affects quantization error.
 Here, the fraction of activation channels (corresponding to salient weights) that are preserved is varied across the range [0.1,0.2,...,0.9].

 A push-the-button script is included below for ease of use.
 Note that the SLURM environment uses a slightly different workflow (as shown in the demo).
+Compute nodes are typically offline in SLURM workflows, so datasets and models are assumed to be downloaded prior to scheduling.

 (Lab 4 of 6.5940 proved to be especially helpful and useful here.
 Special thanks to MIT SuperCloud and the 6.5940 course staff for making this project a possibility.)